GrapheneOS/hardened_malloc/README.md

 ## Memory tagging

-Random tags are set for all slab allocations when allocated, with 5 excluded values:
+Random tags are set for all slab allocations when allocated, with 4 excluded values:

-1. the default `0` tag
+1. the reserved `0` tag
-2. a statically *reserved free tag*
+2. the previous tag used for the slot
-3. the previous tag used for the slot
+3. the current (or previous) tag used for the slot to the left
-4. the current (or previous) tag used for the slot to the left
+4. the current (or previous) tag used for the slot to the right

-5. the current (or previous) tag used for the slot to the right
+When a slab allocation is freed, the reserved `0` tag is set for the slot.

-When a slab allocation is freed, the *reserved free tag* is set for the slot.
+Slab allocation slots are cleared before reuse when memory tagging is enabled.

 This ensures the following properties: